Compiling from Source

 /gcc

 compilers.
-Both compilers can be obtained free-of-charge, but in our own developments we primairly use the Intel compilers.
+Both compilers can be obtained free-of-charge, but you’ll only need one of them.
 A quick reference on where to obtain either one is proveded in the following.

 Installing the gfortran